xixi2219/xixi2219.github.io/_pages/projects.md

 **Department**: Quantitative Strategy Department

-During the internship, I gained insights into the financial industry and quantitative investment.
-I actively communicated with team members on trading strategies and learned how to build a quantitative framework, as well as how to replicate and backtest strategies.
-Throughout the internship, I successfully completed the coding and backtesting of a trading strategy based on transaction volume, and replicated several other strategies.
-The code was completed by python.
+Acquired knowledge in the financial industry and quantitative investment during my internship.
+Engaged in active discussions with team members on trading strategies, learning to construct a quantitative framework, and mastering strategy replication and backtesting.
+Successfully coded and backtested a trading strategy based on transaction volume, in addition to replicating several other strategies, using Python.